-The College of Business Administration and the Collin Higher Education Center complies with the Americans with Disabilities Act in making reasonable accommodation for qualified students with a disability.
+The College of Business Administration complies with the Americans with Disabilities Act in making reasonable accommodation for qualified students with a disability.
 If you have an established disability, as defined in the Americans with Disabilities Act and would like to request accommodation, please see Mr. Grimaldo as soon as possible.